smartdevicelink/sdl_evolution/proposals/NNNN-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ## Impact on existing code

-Since new parameters are added, Core and  iOS, Android, RPC, HMI are affected.
+Since new parameters are added, Core, iOS, Java Suite, RPC, and HMI are affected.

 ## Alternatives considered